-In most cases, the Fire District would respond from the same City stations or closer Fire District stations on a "first-in" response.
-As a result, response times in the City would be equal to or better than the existing response times, since some areas of the City may be closer to an adjacent Fire District station.
+In most cases, the Fire District would respond from one of the City stations or a closer Fire District station on a "first-in" response.
+As a result, response times in the City would be equal to or better than existing response times since some areas of the City are closer to the adjacent Fire District stations.

-Paramedic response times in the Fire District areas of the City of Rosemead and unincorporated South San Gabriel would improve due to the proximity of the paramedic squad which would be assigned to City Station 61, and which would have first-in response jurisdiction in those communities.
+Truck company response times to the adjacent Cities of Bellflower, Paramount and South Gate would improve due to the proximity of the truck company which would be assigned to City Station 1 and would have first-in response jurisdiction in those communities.